GoLite: History

 At one time, GoLite outdoor products were sold in retail shops in 23 countries and in over 20 wholly owned retail stores in the United States.
 However, in October 2014, GoLite filed for Chapter 11 bankruptcy reorganization.

 In 2018, Outside Online interviewed a former employee, Andrew Skurka, concerning the demise of the original company.
 The article reported that the GoLite's 2014 bankruptcy stemmed from its overextension into athletic and lifestyle apparel to provide inventory for its brick-and-mortar stores.
 Skurka stated that “One mistake of the original GoLite was changing their identity every year or two” By 2014, the company had tied up too much cash in lifestyle apparel it couldn’t sell and moved to dissolve the business.

 Current operations

 In May 2018, GoLite relaunched under new ownership.
-Today the company no longer manufactures outdoor camping and backpacking products, but instead produces sustainable athletic and lifestyle apparel.